nikolayvutov/CSharp/README.md

 # CSharp
-C# projects, exercises and exams from the university.
+Software University - C# projects, exercises and exams.

 Working with: